LaMitaOne/skia-flowmotion/README.md

 No big deal to port old code when delphi & Skia4delphi is involved 😉
 btw its even my first component and... playing with canvas at all... ^^
 just learning by doing, and having fun doing it
-i have no idea if i am doing it "right", just do how i think it could be done
-not looking at samples or anything
-me & skia4delphi seem way better compatible than me & vcl canvas, where i am like totally useless
+me & skia4delphi seem way better compatible than me & vcl canvas

 And yes, I am using some AI help since my eyes are broke at 20% eyesight ability – but only free ones,
 and only in browser, like coding with a friend (who makes always again the same errors lol but its really fun that way):